brunodles/AndroidMockLocation/README.md

 Android app to send mock location to real device through a service.

 ## Android App
-* The android app will show each provider location on map.
+* Show each provider location on map.
-* Start a service to recive the location.
+* Start/stop a service to recive the location.
+* Show current ip, from connected wifi.

 ## Java Client
 * Find devices.
 * Send mock locations to those devices.
+(Locations or google maps url)